jamie2210/C1_MS2_DCG/README.md

 ### Code

 - The Javascript for [Sweet Alert](https://sweetalert.js.org/guides/) email submit response was taken from the Sweet Alet guide.

+- Guidance was taken from this tutorial [Useful Prgrammer](https://www.youtube.com/watch?v=7XbsQlwyHYw) to add tab answer function to quiz answer selection.

 ### Acknowledgements